 As organizations invest in new technology, they will be able to recruit and retain the best skilled workers, equipping them with innovative technologies that will support the modern warehouse.

-Coming soon!
-Our new Supply Chain Warehousing Certificate launches October 5!
+Learn about the ASCM Supply Chain Warehousing Certificate.
 This foundational program, developed by ASCM in partnership with Prologis, provides an overview of key warehousing and distribution topics to help learners improve their skills in this important function.